- Who are you?

 - Who is paying you?

 - How likely is it that superintelligent AI will cause very bad outcomes, like human extinction?

 - How long do we have until superintelligent AI?

 - OpenAI and Google are saying they want to be regulated.
 Why are you protesting them?

 - Are AI companies pushing the existential risk narrative to manipulate us?

 - I have a different / AI related question

 Who are you?

-We are a community of volunteers who work together to mitigate the risks of AI (including the risk of human extinction).
-We aim to convince our governments to step in and pause AI development.
+We are a community of volunteers and local communities who work together to mitigate the risks of AI (including the risk of human extinction ).
+We aim to convince our governments to step in and pause the development of superhuman AI .
 We do this by informing the public, talking to decision-makers, and organizing protests.
 We are not affiliated with any company or organization.